Builders guide info

 The following link is only available for Cloney users or builder, please create an account and send me a email to get Access (i have to manually give a separate permission)

-Cabinet: i got an unassembled Cabinet, its CNC milled, but doesn´t fit perfect - you have to check the panel slots - on mine it wasn´t possible to attach the frontpanels.
+Cabinet: i got an unassembled Cabinet, its CNC milled, you have to check the panel slots before you assemble it - on mine it wasn´t possible to attach the frontpanels without rework 2 slots,

 Frontpanel parts: mount all Upper panel parts (potentiometer, switches, meter) before you attach it in the cabinet ! for the lower panel not (otherwise you can´t attach the panel in the cabinet)

 "L2" on upper panel is the Envelope Lamp

 there are few resistors which are connected between busboard and matrix, mount the resitors on the matrix.

 mount inline capacitors on the potentiometer (not on the busboard)

 ground all shielded cables on the potentiometers ground, only one end must be grounded (not on busboard - because there´s no space)

 change the board cable/wiring to MTA100 - solder the cables - (because tons of shielded cables)